Support Us Now

 Most greyhounds are lead trained and can be walked with a nice loose lead.
 When looking to adopt dogs, if any of the dogs are strong on the lead this will be explained in advance and some further training may be needed once in the home.
 Sometimes they can be strong due to the kennels environment and settle once into a home.

 Harnesses are not a necessity but can sometimes assist in dogs that pull, a harness with a chest clip is the best option as it naturally turns the dogs body away from their intended destination if they decide to pull.
 This is a non-adversive method and can be easily supported with training.
-In some instances you can use a Halti for pulling dogs, but these rarely sit neatly on a greyhounds face and can be uncomfortable for them.
 For dogs that are good on the lead, a harness is personal preference.
-There are several varieties available on the market.
-If you would like some advice please call us.
+There are several varieties available on the market, we use snootfiul hound harnesses at the kennels.

 • Are the Greyhounds house trained?